BREAK THE BIAS

-The Atlanta Women's Foundation is choosing to challenge the barriers women and girls face.
+The Atlanta Women's Foundation is grateful for the support of Lead Bank and Porsche.